yonatankarp/rabbit-hole/README.md

 ## Getting Started

-To build this library locally follow those steps.
+To build this library locally follow the steps below:

 ### Prerequisites